Enrico Caruso: Illness and death

+Voice and technique

+Caruso's voice and his vocal technique are described in depth by his personal physician and voice specialist, Mario Marafioti.
+His book, Caruso's Method of Voice Production was published shortly after the singer's death.

+In the book, Marafioti argues that there is a correct singing method grounded in science.
+While Marafioti calls Caruso's singing method "natural", he believes that the method is teachable.
+Marafioti characterises singing as basically "speaking in musical rhythm "and suggests that singers focus on developing their speaking voice, clear enunciation, and strong resonance.

 Historical and musical significance

 Caruso's career, which lasted from 1895 to 1920, included 863 appearances with the New York Metropolitan Opera (both at the Met and on tour) before his death in 1921 at the age of 48.
 Thanks largely to his tremendously popular phonograph records, Caruso was one of the most famous entertainment personalities of his day, and his fame has continued to endure to the present.
 He was one of the first examples of a global media celebrity.
 Beyond records, Caruso's name became familiar to millions throughout the world via newspapers, books, magazines, and the new media technology of the 20th century: cinema, the telephone, and telegraph.

-Caruso toured widely both with the Metropolitan Opera touring company and on his own, giving hundreds of performances throughout Europe, and North and South America.
-He was a client of the noted promoter Edward Bernays, during the latter's tenure as a press agent in the United States.
+Caruso toured frequently with the Metropolitan Opera company and occasionally as a recitalist.
+He also appeared in opera performances throughout Europe and North and South America.
+He was a client of the noted promoter Edward Bernays during the latter's tenure as a press agent in the United States.
 Beverly Sills noted in an interview: "I was able to do it with television and radio and media and all kinds of assists.
 The popularity that Caruso enjoyed without any of this technological assistance is astonishing."